Nutrition

 Replenishment of glycogen stores

-Muscle Repair with Protein
+Muscle repair with protein

 Physical activity causes micro-tears in muscle fibers.
 High-quality protein intake after training provides the amino acids needed for muscle repair and growth.
 A serving of 20 to 30 grams of protein is generally recommended to avoid any incidents.